Seasonal Safety Tips

 - Keep your pets indoors or in a secure, confined area where they feel comfortable.
 If your pet has a favorite blanket or toy, be sure he has that nearby.

 - Please don’t take your pet to a fireworks show.
-Even though there is only one official aerial fireworks show in Monterey County this year (King City), unfortunately many people set off illegal fireworks that could scare your pets.
+Unfortunately, many people set off illegal fireworks that could scare your pets.
 Sadly, this could happen anywhere.

 - Turn on a radio, television, or fan to muffle the sound of fireworks.
 Providing common household noises that your pet knows and trusts will help calm your pet if he is alone during the night.

 - If possible, do not leave your dog or cat outside this weekend.
-Once scared, they will often jumps fences and run fast and far from home, not noticing cars or other hazards.
+Once scared, they will often jump fences and run fast and far from home, not noticing cars or other hazards.

 - Ensure that your pet is wearing current identification tags at all times and has a microchip I.D. (available at The SPCA for only $25)